-A collection of inspirational videos and text featuring America’s finest religious thinkers, stories of personal faith, and reflections on spiritual topics, gathered from television broadcasts of 30 Good Minutes, a weekly multifaith program on WTTW 11 (PBS) in Chicago.
+A collection of inspirational videos and text featuring America’s finest religious thinkers, stories of personal faith, and reflections on spiritual topics, gathered from television broadcasts of 30 Good Minutes, a weekly multifaith program in Chicago.

 Featured This Week on 30 Good Minutes Online

 In our new documentary for WTTW Channel 11, the Chicago Sunday Evening Club is proud to present the stories of three faith communities that are doing the difficult, but necessary work of healing the lives of ex-offenders, and standing with them as they reenter society.
 Our hope is to engage with communities of faith in deep dialogue around these issues.

 Viewer and faith discussion guides are available at www.csec.org/afterprison.

 Please share this information

 We appreciate anything you can do to help let people know about our documentary and discussion events.
 If you would, please take a moment to share this information thorough social media or email.

 Hosts Daniel Pawlus and Lydia Talbot in conversation with Grace Imathiu.
 She says, "I love that Jesus is so gracious when he looks around at his friends, people like me, and says, 'I will give you my joy that your joy will be complete.'"

 Spiritual Journey by Margie McInerney and Cindy Ritchel